« Visit Fantastic Pest Control

 How to dispose of a dead rat in a wall

 • Cut a hole in the wall to remove the carcass and clean up the juices, as well as any maggots.
-Have everything you will need ready before removing the animal, though.
-The last thing you want is to run around your house holding a decaying animal while frantically searching for a bag.
+Have everything you will need ready before removing the dead rodent, though.
+The last thing you want is to run around your house holding a decomposing rat while frantically searching for a bag.

-• Contact professionals.
-When you book a visit from one of the highly trained experts at Fantastic Pest Control, they will come to your home (in a discreet way to save you from any potential embarrassment) and perform an inspection to locate the dead rat.
-Once found, they will remove the corpse and seal it in a sanitary bag.
-As for the disposal, the corpse is taken to an incineration facility where it will be safely destroyed.
+• Contact dead rat removal company – When you book pest control for dead rats, they will come to your home and perform an inspection to locate the dead rat.
+Once found, they will remove the carcass and seal it in a sanitary bag.

 How to get rid of the residual smell of a dead rat

-Despite having gotten rid of the dead rat, you will most likely find that the unpleasant stench of decay is still present.
+Despite getting rid of the dead rat, you will most likely find that the unpleasant stench of decay is still present.
 You should prepare yourself for a bout of intense cleaning in order to eliminate the smell.

 • Wear gloves throughout the cleaning process.